-Exploded diagrams illustrate the functional organs of biological and machine systems.
+In these works, exploded diagrams illustrate the functional organs of biological and machine systems coming together.

 These works endeavor to create a dynamic visual equilibrium to suggest symbiosis between machine and natural elements while fleeting, painful, and transformative will occur.

 Parasitism of our machine entities by microbes and other species is one process we have observed.
 Microbes riding on industrially produced currencies with air flight as their distribution method, finding their way to human hosts, is another.
 Cockroaches nest inside warm electronics, eating and finding the ideal friendly homes to rear their young, all with easy access via electronic cooling vents.
 Indeed as cockroaches feast on human scraps, their microbiomes mirror our own.
 Our industrially produced foods are also suitable for immature cockroaches and reproduce quickly in these ideal environments.

 Researchers have discovered that microbes are evolving enzymes of plastic-degrading proteins, enzyme “homologs.”
 They may behave like an enzyme but may not technically be an enzyme.
 Scientists have found over 30,000 enzyme homologs capable of degrading ten different types of plastic.

 Let’s hope the oil industry does not get a hold of this news to further distract us from removing oil drilling and plastic production while continuing to spew carbon pollution into our atmosphere.

 Parasitism and exploitation of our natural living world by industrial-strength machines and their chemical and gaseous outputs are the most explicit extinction pressures for all species, including ours.

 Plastic waste infuses itself into every corner of our natural environment.
 Pharmaceuticals are flushed and enter our aquatic spaces mutating fish to be more feminine.
 Human damming of rivers wonderfully creates power for human civilization though sadly, it stops salmon runs.
 This results in the starvation of the forests of fish and insect proteins.
 Who would know the connection between our electricity use, overfishing of salmon, and the starving forests for nutrients?